ParthJadhav/Tkinter-Designer/docs/instructions.md

 # Troubleshooting <small>[[Top](#table-of-contents)]</small>

 * Elements not visible?
 Misplaced?
-  * Please make sure that your Figma File has it's elements named correctly. * See [Formatting Your Figma Design, &sect;1](#formatting-1)
+  * Please make sure that your Figma File has its elements named correctly. * See [Formatting Your Figma Design, &sect;1](#formatting-1)

 * Button has an unintended gray background?
   * Make sure you have added a Rectangle behind your button element, and that its Fill color is the same as the Background's